am1t/sn-digital-garden/notes/highlights/articles/Sometimes, All That Matters Is to Hit That Publish Button.md

 ---
 title: Sometimes, All That Matters Is to Hit That Publish Button
 ---
 # Sometimes, All That Matters Is to Hit That Publish Button.
-Do Not Worry About Whether the Subject Makes Sense.
-Or Whether the Way It Is Written Does.

 ![rw-book-cover](https://cdn.writeas.net/img/w-sq-light.png)